 Thanksgiving/Fall Holiday Traditions

-Some of these holiday traditions may work for your family to do on the day of thanksgiving, while others provide opportunities to be practice appreciation and sharing provision with others around you during the Fall season.
+Some of these holiday traditions may work for your family to do on the day of Thanksgiving, while others provide opportunities to practice appreciation and share provision with others around you during the Fall season.

 - Go on a family nature walk in the morning